google/aiyprojects-raspbian/docs/HACKING.md

-# Setting up the image

-## Overview
+# System updates

 We periodically update the SD card image that supports both the Vision Kit and Voice Kit.
 Each release is based on [Raspbian][raspbian], with a few customizations, and they are tested on various Raspberry Pi models.

+You can flash the latest system image for your kit as follows:

+1. Download the latest `.img.xz` file from the [releases page on GitHub][github-releases].
+(For release details, see the [Change log][changelog].)
+1. Use an adapter to connect your MicroSD card to your computer.
+1. Use a program such as [balenaEtcher](https://www.balena.io/etcher/) to flash the `.img.xy` file onto your MicroSD card. (balenaEtcher is free and works on Windows, Mac OS, and Linux.)

-To update your system image, download the latest `.img.xz` file [from our releases page][github-releases].
-Once downloaded, [write the image to your SD card][image-flash], and you're good to go!
+When flashing is done, put the MicroSD card back in your kit and you're good to go!

-If you prefer to setup Raspbian yourself, follow the steps below.
+If you prefer to update an existing Raspbian image yourself, follow the steps below.

 ## AIY Debian Package Repo